 Whatever you do, order a jug of the signature sangria and a selection of small plates to share at this Camden cocktail bar – you won’t be disappointed.

 Crossroads is the epitome of Camden, rolled into a grungy underground bar serving up craft beers.
 You’ll find this spot quite literally underneath Camden Town bridge at the *ahem* crossroads of Royal College Street and Camden Road.

 Whilst you’ve got an excellent array of beers to choose between, it’s the cocktails that we love here.

 The signature menu is based on unique ingredients, take the Basil + Pepper (agave spirits, red basil, green pepper, fortified wine, and soda) or the Tomato (burnt butter gin, gazpacho, oak, and smoked birch) for examples.

 The Best Camden Bars: Practical Information and Map

 - There are a lot of crappy places in Camden that, unless you’re absolutely desperate, are not worth your pennies.
 Avoid.

-- I guess this is the point where I tell you to drink responsibly kiddos and all that jazz, but you’re grown-ass adults and I expect you will do whatever you want on that front.
+- We guess this is the point where we tell you to drink responsibly kiddos and all that jazz, but you’re grown-ass adults and we expect you will do whatever you want on that front.